 In a well-insulated home, the heat loss will be minimal, and the small additional cost of heating will be offset by the long-term benefits of reducing condensation and the problems that it can cause.

-Unlike Positive Input Ventilation Systems (PIV) which actively pull air into the house from outside and use this increase in pressure to force damp air out, Mechanical Extract Ventilation (MEV) systems rely on a central extractor system which pushes air out of the house to be passively replaced by the fresh air from outside.
+Unlike Positive Input Ventilation Systems (PIV) which actively pull air into the house from outside and use this increase in pressure to force damp air out, Continuous Mechanical Extract Ventilation (MEV) systems rely on a central extractor system which pushes air out of the house to be passively replaced by the fresh air from outside.

 PIV systems can be installed in an existing home without the need for extensive building work, which can make them a much better choice in circumstances where you want to avoid the additional cost and inconvenience of a full renovation.

 © EnviroVent Ltd 2022.
 All right reserved.
 Part of S&P Group.